jhobbs/mathnotes/ode/chapter 06 - problems leading to linear equations of order two/lesson 29 - damped motion.md

 ## Free Damped Motion (Damped Harmonic Motion)

 Damped harmonic motion is harmonic motion where the particle in motion is subject to a resistance or damping force.
+We shall assume in this lesson that the damping force is proportional to the first power of the velocity.
+Frequently this will not be the case, and methods beyond the scope of this text will be required to solve the resulting differential equation.

 ***Definition 29.1*** A particle will be said to execute **damped harmonic motion** if its equation of motion satisfies a differential equation of the form:

 $$ \tag{29.11} m\frac{d^2y}{dt^2} + 2mr \frac{dy}{dt} + m {\omega_0}^2 y = 0, \quad \frac{d^2y}{dt^2} + 2r \frac{dy}{dt} + {\omega_0}^2 y = 0 $$